crunaprotocol/cruna-protocol/docs/libs/Canonical.md

 ## Canonical

-Returns the address where registries and guardian have been deployed

-_There are two set of addresses.
+Returns the address where registries and guardian have been deployed There are two set of addresses.
 In both, the registry are on the same addresses, but the guardian has a different address for testing and deployment to localhost (using the 2nd and 3rd hardhat standard wallets as proposer and executor).
-This contract is for development and testing purposes only.
-When the package is published to Npm, the addresses will be replaced by the actual addresses of the deployed contracts._
+This contract is for production and replaces the dev version when publishing to Npm.

 ### erc7656Registry